Blog

 When one of our client’s customers experienced multiple cases of delays in part deliveries, the customer threatened to switch suppliers.
 In response, we at Blue Ocean created a 24/7 team of Subject Matter Experts dedicated to supporting this particular customer.
 We established separate KPIs for the team and empowered them to make decisions and take action outside of standard protocol.
 In addition, we collaborated closely with our client’s warehouse and logistics partners to ensure we were aligned in overcoming any obstacles that impacted on-time deliveries and feeding data upstream to prevent future delivery delays.

 With this approach, results improved from an average of 71% on-time delivery to 95%+ on-time delivery rates month after month.
 This is an example of a company that understands how important it is to deliver outstanding service to existing customers.
-Their retention efforts, in this case, were complex but essential to avoid the devastating impact of losing a top tier customer with a significant LVT to the company.
+Their retention efforts, in this case, were complex but essential to avoid the devastating impact of losing a top-tier customer with a significant LTV to the company.

 Protecting Against the Cost of Losing a Customer